Technologicat/extrafeathers/README.md

      - Convert a scalar `double` `MeshFunction` into a `CompiledExpression` that can be used in UFL forms.
      - For example, `h = cell_mf_to_expression(meshsize(mesh))`.
      - For full examples, see [`extrafeathers.pdes.navier_stokes`](extrafeathers/pdes/navier_stokes.py) and [`extrafeathers.pdes.advection_diffusion`](extrafeathers/pdes/advection_diffusion.py), which use this in SUPG stabilization.
-   - `midpoint_refine` [**2D**], `P2_to_refined_P1` [**2D**]
+   - `midpoint_refine` [**2D**], `map_refined_P1` [**2D**]
-     - Prepare Lagrange P2 (quadratic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization.
+     - Prepare Lagrange P2 (quadratic) or P3 (cubic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization.
        - Essentially, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined P1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
-       - However, in parallel, the P2 and P1 meshes will have different MPI partitioning, so each process is missing access to some of the data it needs to compute its part of the interpolant.
-Hence we must construct a mapping between the global DOFs, allgather the whole P2 DOF vector, and then assign the data to the corresponding DOFs of `w`.
+       - However, in parallel, the P2/P3 and P1 meshes will have different MPI partitioning, so each process is missing access to some of the data it needs to compute its part of the interpolant.
+Hence we must construct a mapping between the global DOFs, allgather the whole P2/P3 DOF vector, and then assign the data to the corresponding DOFs of `w`.
-     - `midpoint_refine` differs from `dolfin.refine` in that we guarantee to create a subtriangle out of the midpoints of the sides of each original triangle.
-This subtriangle arrangement looks best for visualizing P2 data, when pretending that the data is P1 on the refined mesh (i.e. interpolating it instead of L2-projecting).
+     - `midpoint_refine` differs from `dolfin.refine` in that we guarantee an aesthetically pleasing fill, which looks best for visualizing P2/P3 data, when interpolating that data as P1 on the refined mesh.
        - If you don't care about the aesthetics, `export_mesh = dolfin.refine(mesh)` instead of `export_mesh = extrafeathers.midpoint_refine(mesh)` works just as well.
-     - `P2_to_refined_P1` supports both scalar and vector function spaces.
+     - `map_refined_P1` supports both scalar and vector function spaces.
 Not tested on tensor fields yet.
      - For full usage examples, see [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) (vector), [`demo.coupled.main02_heat`](demo/coupled/main02_heat.py) (scalar), and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) (both).
  - **Plotting**
    - `mpiplot` [**2D**]
      - Plot the *whole* solution in the root process while running in parallel.
 For quick on-the-fly visualization.
        - The full triangulation is automatically pieced together from all the MPI processes.
 For implementation simplicity, the visualization always uses linear triangle elements; other degrees are interpolated onto `P1`.
-       - P2 data is automatically converted onto once-refined P1, to display it at full nodal resolution.
+       - P2/P3 data is automatically converted onto once-refined P1, to display it at full nodal resolution.
-     - As of v0.1.0, scalar field on a triangle mesh only.
+     - As of v0.3.0, scalar field on a triangle mesh only.
        - Note you can take a component of a vector field, or interpolate an expression onto your function space, as usual.
 See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) for examples.
      - Meant for debugging and visualizing simulation progress, especially for a lightweight MPI job that runs locally on a laptop (but still much faster with 4 cores rather than 1).
 Allows near-realtime visual feedback, and avoids the need to start [ParaView](https://www.paraview.org/) midway through the computation just to quickly check if the solver is still computing and if the results look reasonable.
    - `plot_facet_meshfunction` [**2D**] [**serial only**]